-A&R representatives have hectic and unpredictable schedules that include seeing a lot of live music, listening to mountains of demos, spending time with artists, and attending to business in an office.
+Like many in the music business, A&R representatives work unpredictable schedules, which include seeing a lot of live music, listening to mountains of demos, spending time with artists, and attending to business in the office.

 A&R Representative at a Glance

 Representative is the primary entry-level position in the A&R department, but this doesn't mean that the job is open to all.
 Because A&R is such a unique, important, and competitive field, even the most basic position requires prior experience in the music business.
 Typically, one might land this job after working in management, production, publishing, promotion, or radio, or after performing a lower-level job or internship at the record label.
 Representatives who perform at a high level can go on to become A&R coordinators and, eventually, A&R directors.
 There's also a parallel track for department members who are more interested in data, analytics, and administrative management, beginning with the A&R administrator.

 Although A&R representatives are best known for their work at record labels (both major and independent), they can also work for music publishing companies and independent A&R agencies, such as Launchpad, Pulse Music Group, and Mom + Pop.

 People typically land this job after working in another area of the music business such as management, production, publishing, promotion, or radio, or after performing a lower level job or internship at a record company.
 Of course, immersion in the local, national, and global music scene is a must for aspiring A&R representatives, as is vigorous music industry networking.

 - Deep knowledge of musical trends, movements, and styles